luksgrin/flow-cytometry-analyzer/docs/building.md

 6. **macOS: Code signing warnings**
    - These are normal for local builds
    - For distribution, set up code signing in `tauri.conf.json`

+7. **macOS: "App is damaged and cannot be opened"**
+   - This is macOS Gatekeeper blocking the unsigned app
+   - Remove quarantine attribute: `xattr -cr "/path/to/app.app"`
+   - Or right-click the app and select "Open"
+   - See [Troubleshooting Guide](troubleshooting.md#macos-app-is-damaged-and-cant-be-opened) for detailed instructions

 ### Getting Help